 - ICOM7125 Digital forensics

 Students can select any courses in MSc(ECom&IComp) discipline, including both fundamental courses in the above table and the courses listed below, to fulfill the credits requirement of courses.
 They can be any mixture of courses from ECOM and/or ICOM area(s).

 There are two choices for the capstone experience:

 - (i) Case study project (12 credits); or

 The Dissertations and Case study projects are to provide an opportunity for students (i) to dive in-depth into either a business case and/or a technology development in the e-commerce and Internet computing, and apply their body of knowledge learned in the programme to implement the business plan and/or the relevant technology to demonstrate its feasibility in a real or simulated business environment and (ii) to undertake a significant independent piece of research work under the supervision of academics in The University of Hong Kong.

 Students also have to participate in some supplementary workshops.

 Career Opportunities after MSC (ECOM&ICOMP)

 Our MSc degree opens door to an extremely wide range of career choices and options, including entry to some of the most interesting and challenging jobs.
-Some graduates use their skills and new perspectives gained through the programme in a variety of ways: to advance to senior level positions within their current company, to transit to a new speciality (from computing to business, etc.) or to make a complete career switch.
+Some graduates use their skills and new perspectives gained through the programme in a variety of ways: to advance to senior-level positions within their current company, to transit to a new specialty (from computing to business, etc.) or to make a complete career switch.
 Some have moved on to doctoral studies.